 Situation #2 – Speed Stability

-I frequently point people to Peter Moncrief’s review of the Rockport Sirius turntable.
+I frequently point people to Peter Moncrief’s review of the Rockport Sirius turntable (archived on the wayback machine).
 His language is verbose, but the key takeaway is that there are fine levels of speed instability that are well below the threshold of audible and measured pitch stability (wow & flutter).

 These micro-instabilities are perceived as distortion, which in fact they are (intermodulation distortion).
 Think of jitter in the digital domain for a similar effect.